The Flowr Corporation Announces Completion of Early Debenture Conversion

 Interim CEO

 - Warning!
-GuruFocus has detected 8 Warning Signs with TSXV:FLWR.
+GuruFocus has detected 8 Warning Signs with FLWPF.
 Click here to check it out.

 CONTACT INFORMATION: